hmrc/pension-scheme-accounting-for-tax/README.md

 Pensions Scheme Accounting For Tax
 ==================================

+// TOOO: Clarification, what does support the file actually mean here?
-Back-end microservice to support the file or amend an AFT Return //TOOO: Clarification on what support the file means?
+Back-end microservice to support the file or amend an AFT Return.

 API
 ---

-// TODO: Clarification on the dynamic parameters?
+// TODO: Clarification, on use of dynamic parameters in this table vs in routes/conf?

 | *Task* | *Supported Methods* | *Description* |
 |--------|----|----|